Wellies? Check. Tent? Check. Bringing the kids to a festival? Let us convince you…

 A proper family festival needs great music.
-Having scored names, such as Craig David and James Arthur in 2018, it’s easy to see how The Big Feastival has earned its spot in the big leagues.
+Having scored names, such as Craig David and James Arthur in the past, it’s easy to see how The Big Feastival has earned its spot in the big leagues.
 Can’t wait to find out what awesome acts they’ll pull out of the bag this year!

 Top 5 must-dos at The Big Feastival: